Top 10 Medicinal Plants Mostly Used Around the World

 Turmeric (Curcuma longa)

 Turmeric, with its active compound curcumin, has potent anti-inflammatory and antioxidant properties.
-It has been used in traditional Indian medicine (Ayurveda) for centuries to treat various conditions, including arthritis, digestive issues, and skin problems.
+For centuries, traditional Indian medicine, known as Ayurveda, has incorporated it into treatments for a variety of conditions such as arthritis, digestive problems, and skin ailments.

 Read More: 10 Most Oxygen Producing Trees in India